w3f/Grants-Program/applications/ParaSpell_follow-up2.md

 Unlike the already mentioned "Moonbeam XCM" platform ParaSpell provides UI enhancement that uses our XCM SDK and users can try/learn technology from it.
-ParaSpell also includes support for 42 Substrate Parachains ([Beta-pre-release ParaSpell SDK](https://github.com/paraspell/sdk/tree/beta-pre-release)) that have XCM pallets compared to Moonbeam XCM to which users have to implement compatible nodes manually.
+ParaSpell also includes support for 42 Substrate Parachains ([ParaSpell SDK](https://github.com/paraspell/sdk/) that have XCM pallets compared to Moonbeam XCM to which users have to implement compatible nodes manually.
 ParaSpell SDK only needs one package compared to Moonbeam XCM which has total of two.
 Compared to Moonbeam XCM which contains only XCM calls ParaSpell also contains calls that can open or close HRMP channels.
 We also include support for Parachains that have template pallet for XCM called polkadotXCM this pallet is a little harder to work with than xTokens, even more for inexperienced developers.

 Another comparison worth mentioning is UI vs Morph which is also enhancement of XCM UI Transfer tool
 | Features | ParaSpell XCM UI | Morph |